-Presented to all seniors who maintain straight A's throughout grades 9 through 12.
-The top 10 percent will be recognized out of this group.
+Presented to all seniors who have earned a minimum of a 4.0 grade point average.
+In addition, the top 10 percent will be recognized out of this group.

 Grading Scale and Grade Point Average

 Grades reports are available online throughout the school year.
 All upper school classes are figured in the cumulative weighted GPA for it is a school objective to teach the whole child; we believe that all subject areas are important.
 Grade point average (GPA) is computed by assigning a numerical equivalent on a four-point scale.
 The Upper School does not report class rank.